aws-samples/data-perimeter-policy-examples/resource_control_policies/README.md

 * [network_perimeter_vpceorgid_rcp](network_perimeter_vpceorgid_rcp.json), [network_perimeter_sourcevpc_rcp](network_perimeter_vpceorgid_rcp.json) – Enforces network perimeter controls on resources within your Organizations organization.
 * [data_perimeter_governance_rcp](data_perimeter_governance_rcp.json) – Includes controls for protecting data perimeter controls’ dependencies, such as session tags used to control their scope.

 [service_specific_controls](service_specific_controls) subfolder contains policy examples you can implement as resource-based policies for select services that are not supported by RCPs and other service-specific controls.
+It also contains  service-specific RCPs.

 Note that the policy examples in this folder do not grant any permissions; they only restrict access by explicitly denying specific data access patterns.
 You still have to grant appropriate permissions with explicit `Allow` statements in identity-based or resource-based policies.